Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 of squid camouflage techniques, especially transcripts found in skin, of which there are very few.
 Until that happens, these theories will just have to remain speculation.

+However, I recently learned that Doryteuthis pealei is known for having a very high rate of post-transcriptional RNA site editing (Rosenthal 2015), which could very easily invalidate the results found in this project.
+As such, the null hypothesis is not rejected, and without more data, we are forced to assume that there is no real connection between what may or may not even be a gene duplication event.

 ## References